Remittance: Emergencies

 During disasters or emergencies, remittances can be a vital source of income for people whose other forms of livelihood may have been destroyed by conflict or natural disaster.
 According to the Overseas Development Institute, this is being increasingly recognized as important by aid actors who are considering better ways of supporting people in emergency responses.
 An illustrative example can be Armenia, that had experienced a devastating earthquake in Spitak on December 7, 1988, when the Karabakh conflict had already started.
-About 45,000 people have died, while 500,000 became homeless.
-Armenia got help from different countries, for example, the U.S. government immediately sent $10 million, which helped to more or less recover the economy.
+About 45,000 people had died, while 500,000 became homeless.
+Armenia received support from different countries, for example, the U.S. government immediately sent $10 million, which helped to more or less recover the economy.
 Refugees and other displaced populations also often remit to family members left behind in conflict areas.

 Potential security concerns

 The recent internationally coordinated effort to stifle possible sources of money laundering and/or terrorist financing has increased the cost of sending remittances, directly increasing costs to the companies facilitating the sending, and indirectly increasing the costs to the person remitting.
 As in some corridors a sizable amount of remittances is sent through informal channels (family connections, traveling friends, local money lenders, etc.).
 According to the World Bank, some countries do not report remittances data.

 Moreover, when data is available, the methodologies used by countries for remittance data compilation are not publicly available.
 A 2010 world survey of central banks found significant differences in the quality of remittance data collection across countries: some central banks only used remittances data reported from commercial banks, neglecting to account for remittance flows via money transfer operators and post offices.

 Remittances can be difficult to track and potentially sensitive to money laundering (AML) and terror financing (CTF) concerns.
-Since 9/11 many governments and the Financial Action Task Force (FATF) have taken steps to address informal value transfer systems.
-This is done through nations' Financial Intelligence Units (FIUs).
+Since the 9/11 attack many governments and the Financial Action Task Force (FATF) have taken steps to address informal value transfer systems.
+Nations often complete this goal through the use of Financial Intelligence Units (FIUs).
 The principle legislative initiatives in this area are the USA PATRIOT Act, Title III in the United States and, in the EU, through a series of EU Money Laundering Directives.
 Though no serious terror risk should be associated with migrants sending money to their families, misuse of the financial system remains a serious government concern.